moka-rs/moka/README.md

 [Caffeine][caffeine-git] library for Java.

 Moka provides cache implementations on top of hash maps.
 They support full concurrency of retrievals and a high expected concurrency for updates.
-Moka also provides a non-thread-safe cache implementation for single thread applications.

 All caches perform a best-effort bounding of a hash map using an entry replacement algorithm to determine which entries to evict when the capacity is exceeded.